PascalAnimateur/bibo/README.md

 # BIBO

-Scholar work management for the semantic web using the [Bibliographic Ontology Specification](http://bibliontology.com/).
+Bibliographic work management for the semantic web using the [Bibliographic Ontology Specification](http://bibliontology.com/).